cockpit-project/cockpit/doc/protocol.md

 time to the next.

-If a value for a metric or a instance is the same as at the previous point in time, the channel transmits a "null" value instead.
+If a value for a metric or a instance is the same as at the previous point in time, the channel transmits a `null` value instead.
-Additionally, "null" values at the end of an array are suppressed by transmitting a shorter array.
+Additionally, `null` values at the end of an array are suppressed by transmitting a shorter array.

 For example, say the samples for three points in time are